-Immediate Visual Feedback
+Immediate Visual Feedback for Children with Autism

-• By providing feedback in real time, the clock can act as a type of social mirror, Karahalios said, allowing people to adjust their speech in the same way they adjust their appearance before a glass mirror.
+- By providing feedback in real time, the clock can act as a type of social mirror, Karahalios said, allowing people to adjust their speech in the same way they adjust their appearance before a glass mirror.

-• Every minute, a new circle of bars is created, forming a visual record of the conversation that is similar to the rings within a tree trunk.
+- Every minute, a new circle of bars is created, forming a visual record of the conversation that is similar to the rings within a tree trunk.
 This feature allows participants to visualize both immediate interaction patterns and the progression of the entire conversation.

 ” Kids with Asperger’s tend to do monologuing and lecturing without letting others intervene,” Maria Dixon, a clinical instructor in hearing and speech with the University of Maryland, said in the Reuters article.
 “The challenge is to get them visual feedback while this is happening.”

-Asperger’s Syndrome and Social Skills
+Autism and Social Skills

 Other Opportunities for Teens with Asperger’s

-The most effective and reputable programs for teens with Asperger’s syndrome and high-functioning autism provide nurturing, structured environments in which highly trained staff members offer both education and support in a consistently positive manner.
+The most effective and reputable programs for teens with Asperger’s Syndrome and high-functioning autism provide nurturing, structured environments in which highly trained staff members offer both education and support in a consistently positive manner.